iimranahmed/RegularBackup/README.md

 # RegularBackup

-Takes a regular backup base on config files
+Takes a regular backup base on config files.
+Make sure you re check the config files.